Garry Chalk

-Garry Chalk is a British-born Canadian actor.
-He has provided the voices for Optimus Primal of Beast Wars: Transformers and Beast Machines, as well as Optimus Prime in the anime English dubs of Transformers: Armada, Transformers Energon, and Transformers: Cybertron.
-He has lent his voice to over 30 animated television series and has been in films such as The Fly II, Godzilla and Freddy vs. Jason.
-He played the recurring role of Col. Chekov on Stargate SG-1.
-He is perhaps best known for his recurring role as Inspector Andrew Pawlachuk on Cold Squad.
+Garry Chalk (born 1952) is a Canadian actor.
+He has provided the voices for Optimus Primal of Beast Wars: Transformers and Beast Machines: Transformers, as well as Optimus Prime in the anime English dubs of Transformers: Armada, Transformers Energon, and Transformers: Cybertron.
+Chalk's live-action performances include The Fly II, Godzilla, Freddy vs. Jason, Stargate SG-1, and Cold Squad.

 Early life

-Chalk was born in Southampton, Hampshire, England.
+Chalk was born in Southampton, Hampshire in 1952.
 At the age of 5, his family moved to Vancouver, British Columbia, Canada.

 Career

-Chalk has been involved with theatre since 1978 and has performed at the Vancouver Playhouse Theatre Company (VPTC), the Arts Club Theatre Company (ACTC), The Vancouver Theatresports League and various low budget theatres in Canada.
-The last live stage production he did was A Funny Thing Happened on the Way to the Forum, where he played Miles Gloriosus.
+Chalk has been involved with theatre since 1978 and has performed at the Vancouver Playhouse Theatre Company (VPTC), the Arts Club Theatre Company (ACTC), The Vancouver Theatresports League and various low-budget theatres in Canada.
+Chalk's last live stage production was A Funny Thing Happened on the Way to the Forum, where he played Miles Gloriosus.
 He also performed in Henry IV and As You Like It at the VPTC, as well as Dracula and Passion at the ACTC.

 Most of his career has been in film and television, usually portraying corrupt members of law enforcement.
 He had a recurring role on Cold Squad for four years, for which he won Gemini Awards in two consecutive years, and until the close of its ninth season had a recurring role on the science-fiction series Stargate SG-1.
 Known for his perfect enunciation and his mellifluous deep voice, Chalk is also a veteran of over 1,500 animated productions including Class of the Titans, and the 2002 remake of He-Man and the Masters of the Universe.
 He is also known for his voice work in the Transformers franchise as the voice of Optimus Primal in Beast Wars and Beast Machines, and as Optimus Prime in the Unicron Trilogy.
 He also voiced the original Megatron in an episode of Beast Wars.

 In the 2000s, he appeared in the Sci-Fi Channel shows Eureka, as Col. Briggs and Painkiller Jane, as Ruben Hennessey.

+Personal life

+Chalk has been married to his wife Colleen Hardwick (née Nystedt), since September 2013.

+In 2024, Chalk was diagnosed with stage 4 Hodgkin lymphoma.